Information for clinical student applicants for 2020 - Applications have now CLOSED

 Please ensure that you upload a CV and statement of interest (this should include up to two project choices - a first and second choice - from those listed below as well as confirming your eligibility to practice) in the Upload section of the online application.
 If you upload any additional documents that have not been requested, we will not be able to consider these as part of your application.

-Applications are welcomed in 4 of our programmes: Aerodigestive Cancers, Ovarian Cancer, Cancer Imaging with Ovarian Cancer and Urological Malignancies.
+Applications are welcomed in 4 of our programmes: Early Detection, Haematological Malignancies, Pancreatic Cancer and Urological Malignancies.

 Laboratory location: CRUK Cambridge Institute